Migrating MongoDB clusters

 Endpoint parameters → Connection settings:

-Yandex StoreDoc cluster.Specify the ID of the target cluster.
+Yandex StoreDoc cluster.Specify the target cluster ID.

 -